DavidWild02/Wanze/README.md

 pip3 install pyaudio
 ```

-crate a config file, that saves your desired settings
+create a config file, that saves your desired settings
 ```
 python Wanze.py config --create
 ```

-to start the programm use:
+start the programm with:
 ```
  python Wanze.py start
 ```